ahmedcs/Practical_FL_Tutorial/README.md

 # Part 1 - From Theory to Practice of FL

 # Part 2 - Real-world Case Studies (FedCampus and FLGame)
+The materials in this section, including [FLgame](FL-game @ e206345), FedKit, and the FedCampus code, are organized in the corresponding folders and will be used during the tutorial.

 # PART 3 - Robust FL for Intrusion Detection Systems (IDS)
 This part's  materials, including the [Jupyter notebooks](notebooks), the [datasets](datasets) and the [presentations](slides), are in the relevant folders which will be used during the tutorial and is adopted from a previously delivered [tutorial in ICDCS 2024](https://github.com/leolavaur/icdcs_2025).